MileHacker Logo

 Shop Hours

-Generally opens AT 10 AM to 7 PM or 7:30 PM, Monday to Saturday.
-Some small shops close for lunch (12 PM-2 PM).
+Generally opens AT 10 AM to 7 PM or 7:30 PM, From monday To saturday.
+Some small shops shut for a midday meal (NOON-2 PM).
 Many shops close on Sundays.

 Restaurant & Museum Times